-For jobs which are forecast, Rotageek's Auto-scheduling algorithm will use your business's forecasted demand build you a near optimal schedule in seconds.
+For these jobs, Rotageek's Auto-scheduling algorithm will build your rota to meet forecasted demand, meaning your rota flexes to meet peaks and troughs in the day & week.
 If you're intrigued how demand data is generated as well as what constitutes an optimal schedule, check out our article explaining how demand forecasting works.

-The only input required from the manager is to set minimum staffing levels using the Staffing Levels tool (3).
+The only input required from the manager is to set staffing levels using the Staffing Levels tool - see below.